COURSE PACKAGES

 -

-MIDI controllers and MIDI mapping - Use external hardware to control instruments and parameters
+MIDI Controllers and MIDI Mapping - Use external hardware to control software instruments and device parameters.

-Recording MIDI to Audio - Learn to freeze and flatten, resample, or otherwise turn your MIDI instruments into audio for the sake workflow, manipulation variety, or lightening CPU load.
+Recording MIDI to Audio - Learn to bounce in place, resample, or otherwise turn your MIDI instruments into audio for the sake of workflow or lightening CPU load.

 Module 2: SOUnd Design